Where are they now? England’s Xl from Gareth Southgate’s first game

 He then came under huge scrutiny after a calamitous mistake in England’s UEFA Nations League game against Holland in 2019 and also found himself out of the City team.

-The centre-back enjoyed another renaissance in 2020-21, making 35 appearances in all competitions as City won the Premier League and the League Cup.
+The centre-back enjoyed another renaissance in 2020-21, making 35 appearances in all competitions as City won the Premier League and the League Cup, featuring prominently as they retained the title last summer.

 Having forged a reputation as a perfectly reliable left-back at Southampton, Bertrand was a notable omission from England’s 2018 World Cup squad.